-Our first step was to build a detailed simulation of CSMA/CD using the REAL network simulator [27].
+Our first step was to build a detailed simulation of CSMA/CD using the REAL network simulator [22].
 This allowed us to reproduce a variety of workloads, workstation configurations, and card buffer sizes without the practical difficulties of dealing with a real testbed.
 Additionally, by comparing simulator results with experimental measurements, we made sure that the output of the simulations was valid.
 This first step, therefore, bought us flexibility, even though it was computationally expensive.
+Unlike other simulations of CSMA/CD, we did not perform sophisticated computation for collision detection.
+This made our simulator both simpler and more accurate.
 A detailed description of our approach is in Section 4.